status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

 # Withdraw your staked funds

-After the Capella hard-fork, activated on 12th of April 2023, all validators will be able to withdrawal their staked funds from the beacon chain.
+After the Capella hard-fork, activated on 12th of April 2023, all validators are able to withdrawal their staked funds from the beacon chain.

 Withdrawals are enabled for each validator once it's configured to use [0x01 withdrawal credentials](https://notes.ethereum.org/@launchpad/withdrawals-faq#Q-What-are-0x00-and-0x01-withdrawal-credentials-prefixes) which specify an execution layer address that will be the beneficiary of all withdrawn funds.

-If your validator was created with 0x01 withdrawal credentials, it's already fully prepared for withdrawals and you can safely skip the next step.
+If your validator was created with `0x01` withdrawal credentials, it's already fully prepared for withdrawals and you can safely skip the next step.

 ## Updating your withdrawal credentials

-To migrate your validator from BLS to 0x01 withdrawal credentials, you have to use the same third-party tool that was used to generate the BLS key.
+To migrate your validator from BLS to `0x01` withdrawal credentials, you have to use the same third-party tool that was used to generate the BLS key.
 You have to create a signed `BLS-to-Execution-Change` message that must be broadcast to the network (and eventually published in a beacon chain block) in order to execute the desired withdrawal credentials update.

 If you have used the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) tool (formerly known as `eth2.0-deposit-cli`), please follow the steps provided [here](https://launchpad.ethereum.org/en/btec/).